theyosh/TerrariumPI/docs/_tabs/install.md

 # Raspberry PI

 ![Raspberry PI Logo](/assets/img/RaspberryPI_Logo.webp){: .right width="100" }
-In order to run TerrariumPI you first need a working Raspberry PI with the '[Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)' image.
-This is very important, as the Desktop version will not work well with the GPIO pins.
+In order to run TerrariumPI you first need a working Raspberry PI with the '[Raspberry Pi OS Lite (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)' image.
+Make sure you are using the **Legacy** version!
+This is very important, as the Desktop and/or the new OS version will not work well with the GPIO pins and Raspberry PI cameras.

 Also **64bit is not supported** due to missing mmal code which is needed for the webcams.